-Ransomware attacks remain a critical threat to businesses, government agencies, and individuals in the Spokane, WA, area.
+Ransomware attacks remain a critical threat to businesses, government agencies, and individuals in the Spokane/CDA area.
 Cybercriminals use a wide range of digital manipulation, and clever ransomware schemes have proven profitable for thieves.
 An overwhelming number of attacks were reported in 2019, and digital bandits show no signs of changing tactics.
-That’s why the managed IT cybersecurity experts at Philantech3 would like to share our knowledge about ransomware and how to prevent becoming a victim.
+That’s why Philantech3’s managed IT cybersecurity guides want to share our knowledge about ransomware and how to prevent becoming a victim.

 What Businesses Need to Know About Ransomware